 Complementary and Alternative Therapies

-There are several complementary and alternative therapies and strategies that can help treat dermatitis.
+There are several complementary and alternative therapies (CAM) and strategies that can help treat dermatitis.
 For example, many people with eczema have food allergies, so eating a healthy diet may help reduce inflammation and allergic reactions.
-Dermatitis associated with stress and anxiety may be helped by mind-body techniques, such as meditation, tai chi, yoga, and stress management.
+Dermatitis associated with stress and anxiety may improve with mind-body techniques, such as meditation, tai chi, yoga, and stress management.
+If you are pregnant, or thinking of becoming pregnant, do not use any CAM therapies unless you have been directed to do so by your physician.

 Check with your doctor before giving a supplement to a child.